 ACHIEVEMENTS & RECOGNITION

-Over the past 70 years, SWIB has earned awards and recognition from industry publications and staff.
-Most recently, in 2021, the financial industry again took notice of the hard work, success, and innovation of SWIB staff.
-SWB was recognized with two industry honors - Team of the Year and Partnership of the Year - at the 4th Annual Institutional Investor Allocators' Choice Awards.
+Throughout its history, SWIB has earned awards and recognition from industry publications and staff.
+Most recently, in 2023, the financial industry again took notice of the hard work, success, and innovation of SWIB's Board of Trustees.
+SWIB was recognized with the Board of the Year Award at the 6th Annual Institutional Investor Allocators' Choice Awards.

 Click here to read more about SWIB's achievements and recognition.